-Another advantage is that there is no chance of the mail spilling out of the mailbox when one unlocks the wall mount security mailbox from the top.
-And third, if one fails to re-lock the mailbox for the following day, the primary door hides this fact from any passersby.
+Another advantage is that there is no chance of the mail spilling out of the mailbox when you unlock the locking security mailbox from the top.
+And third, if you fail to re-lock the mailbox for the following day, the primary door hides this fact from any passersby.

-Yet, the disadvantage of locating the mailbox lock beneath a primary door (and on top of the mailbox) is that it can be inconvenient to open the security mailbox for those individuals who are “height challenged” and may not be able to see where to insert the mailbox key.
+Yet, the disadvantage of locating the mailbox lock beneath a primary door (and on top of the mailbox) is that it can be inconvenient to open the mailbox for those individuals who are “height challenged.”
+They may not be able to see where to insert the mailbox key.

 Whatever style of locking security mailbox you choose, you will feel much better knowing your mail will always be protected.